 Sovereign Credit Ratings, Transparency and International Portfolio Flows

-We examine the response of equity mutual fund flows to sovereign rating changes in 85 countries from 1996-2002.
-We find that the response is asymmetric: Sovereign downgrades are strongly associated with outflows of capital from the downgraded country while improvements in a country's sovereign rating are not associated with discernable changes in equity flows.
-Greater transparency moderates the response, i.e., highly transparent countries experience smaller outflows around downgrades.
-Moreover, flows around downgrades are consistent with a flight to quality phenomenon.
-That is, highly transparent non-event countries are net recipients of capital inflows, and these inflows increase with the severity of the cumulative downgrade abroad.
-The results remain after controlling for country size, legal traditions, market liquidity, crisis versus non-crisis periods, and are invariant to different assumptions regarding the within-month distribution of equity flows, monthly predicted benchmark flows, and persistence of equity flows.
-Taken together, the results suggest that improving transparency could mitigate some of the perceived negative effects associated with global capital flows.
+We examine the response of equity mutual fund flows to sovereign rating changes in a wide sample of countries during the crisis prone years from 1996-2002.
+We find that Sovereign downgrades are strongly associated with outflows of capital from the downgraded country while improvements in a country’s sovereign rating are not associated with discernable changes in equity flows.
+Transparency, as proxied by the level of corruption matters: more transparent (i.e., less corrupt) countries experience smaller outflows around downgrades.
+Moreover, abnormal flows around downgrades are consistent with a ‘flight to quality’ phenomenon.
+That is, less corrupt non-event countries are net recipients of capital inflows, and these inflows increase with the severity of the cumulative downgrade abroad.
+The results remain after controlling for country size, legal traditions, market liquidity, crisis versus non-crisis periods.
+Taken together, the results suggest that increasing transparency could mitigate some of the perceived negative effects often associated with global capital flows.

 JEL Classification: G15, F36, G14

 Suggested Citation: Suggested Citation